nephantes/dolphinnext-tutorial/README.md

 1. FastQC process:
 ---------------
 a.
-First, we will define a "Menu Group" to put the processes, we will create, into this group in the sidebar.
+Please enter FastQC for the process name and define a new "Menu Group".
+We will add the processes into this group in the sidebar.

 <img src="dolphinnext_images/build2-fastqc-addmenugroup.png">